Advertisement

 Don’t forget to wear comfortable shoes and theft-proof bags.
 Don’t worry, Lisbon is generally safe, but there might be some pickpockets targeting tourists.

-Now that we’re ready, let’s get started with our itinerary.
+Now that we’re ready, let’s get started with our Lisbon itinerary.

 Guide to Lisbon’s Famous Tram 28